Freight Shipping from Jacksonville to Houston

 How much does it cost to ship freight from Jacksonville to Houston?

-Full truckload (FTL) rates from Jacksonville, FL to Houston, TX currently range from $2,294-$2,828 for a standard dry van load over the 1,067-mile route.
+Full truckload (FTL) rates from Jacksonville, FL to Houston, TX currently range $2,294-$2,828 (roughly $2.15-$2.65 per mile over 1,067 miles).
 LTL shipments typically cost $787-$1,307 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Jacksonville to Houston?